 Multiple centers at extreme displacement.
 Multiple traps active, often at gateway positions.
 The system has lost the internal scaffolding to self-correct.
 External support — relational, professional, environmental — is a necessity, not a recommendation.

-A person in structural crisis may present as flat and withdrawn rather than visibly distressed, because the system’s capacity to register distress may itself be compromised.
+A person in the Severe band may present as flat and withdrawn rather than visibly distressed, because the system’s capacity to register distress may itself be compromised.

 The widest and most clinically diverse band.
 Real problems and measurable impairment, but architecture intact enough to support daily functioning, relationships, and goals.
 A person at 63 may have one localized trap.
 A person at 46 may have widespread moderate displacement with multiple traps and basins.
-The coherence score locates severity within the band; the full profile shows the specific configuration.
+The position within the band locates severity; the full profile shows the specific configuration.

 Steady (65 — 79)